Pfc. Carl Anthony Maggio

 The Japanese decided to resolve the problem so they opened up another hold.
 They then began moving prisoners, including Carl, to this hold.
 By the time they finished, this smaller hold was even more crowded than the original hold.
 The bathroom facilities were cans tied to ropes that were pulled out of the hatch.
 These often spilled which resulted in the hold stinking of human waste.
 It also resulted in maggots being everywhere and constantly biting the prisoners.

-Carl and Steve Gados were separated and Carl ended up at the Kamioka Camp working in a lead mine.
-This camp's name was changed to Nagoya 1-B and later Nagoya 7-B. The worst part of the job was going up and down the three hundred fifty-four steps to the level he was expected to work at.
+Carl and Steve Gados were separated and Carl ended up at the Kamioka Camp which was also known as Nagoya 1-B. The POWs in the camp work in a lead zinc and lead mine.
+The worst part of the job was going up and down the three hundred fifty-four steps to the level he was expected to work at.
 The mine was not lit so the POWs were helmets with carbide lights.
 During their eight hour shifts, the prisoners were expected to fill three carloads full of ore each day.
 If they did not meet their quota, the supervisor would beat them for not filling the car.

 The day the atomic bomb was dropped on Hiroshima, the Japanese were angry and made the POWs do close drill before going off to work.
 The POWs had no idea why this was done.
 When they got to the mine, they noticed a guard in the tower.
 The guard was a "spotter" looking for American bombers.
 The next day, the prisoners did not have to work.
 They were told it was the birthday of the wife of the mine owner.
 The following day, the guards were gone and had left their guns, without bolts, behind.
 The POWs broke into the supply hut and ate the first good meal they had in three and one half years.
 Finally, on a radio the POWs heard the emperor announcing the Japanese surrender.